 If you travel to New York in winter, from late January to early February, don't miss NYC Restaurant Week, an event that allows you to eat in New York restaurants at a lower price than usual.
 A great opportunity to get to know new places and sink your teeth into the varied New York cuisine.

-Before packing your luggage to travel in winter to New York I recommend that you look from home the weather forecast that will be there the days that coincide with your stay.
-This way you can pack the clothes you will really need and use.
+Before packing your luggage for your winter trip to New York I recommend you to check the weather forecast for the days that coincide with your stay.
+That way you can pack the clothes you will really need and wear.

 Winter in New York is harsh, with low temperatures and snowfall, it is very cold so you have to wrap up warm!
 However, on the street it is inversely proportional to how warm it is inside its museums, restaurants and tourist attractions.